Hip Pain Treatment in Arizona and Michigan

 - Arthroscopy – Minimally invasive procedure to diagnose and treat hip conditions using a tiny camera and instruments placed in the hip joint.

-- Total Hip Arthoplasty – Replacement of the surfaces of the hip joint with new components.
+- Total Hip Arthroplasty – Replacement of the surfaces of the hip joint with new components.

 - Direct anterior total hip replacement surgery – This approach to hip replacement surgery can result in smaller incisions, less pain after surgery, and a faster return to mobility.

-- Robot assisted joint replacement surgery – The latest advances in robotics have allowed for the precision and accuracy of hip surgery to rise to much higher and reproducible levels.
+- Robot-assisted joint replacement surgery – The latest advances in robotics have allowed for the precision and accuracy of hip surgery to rise too much higher and reproducible levels.

-Your care team will give you instructions to help you prepare for surgery and recovey.
+Your care team will give you instructions to help you prepare for surgery and recovery.

 Whether it is a hip condition or something related to other aspects of your musculoskeletal system, contact us at The CORE Institute and let our integrated team of specialists help you Keep Life in Motion®.